 - (c) Subsequent to year end, the board in their meeting held on June 26, 2021 approved split of each equity share of Rs.
 10 each into 5 equity shares of Rs.
-2 each which was subsequently approved by members in their meeting held on June 29, 2021. - (d) Subsequent to year end, the board in their meeting held on June 26, 2021 approved issue of 11 bonus shares fully paid for each equity share of Rs.
-2 each which was subsequently approved by members in their meeting held on June 29, 2021.
+2 each which was subsequently approved by manufers in their meeting held on June 29, 2021. - (d) Subsequent to year and, the board in their receiting held on June 26, 2021 approved issue of 11 bonus shares fully paid for each equity share of Rs.
+2 each which was subsequently approved by members in their receiting held on June 29, 2021 i.

-(e) Terms of conversion / redemption of CCCPS Class 'A'

-i.
 The CCCPS Class 'A' shall be entitled to 0.0001% participatory and cumulative dividend.
-Subsequent to year end, the Board of Directors at their meeting held on May 25, 2021 have modified the percentage of dividend from 0.0001% to 14.11%, which has been approved and transferred to separate account, for the period from October 27, 2018 till March 31, 2021 amounting to Rs.
-120.82 million.
+Subsequent to year end, the Board of Directors at their meeting held on May 25, 2021 have modified the percentage of dividend from 0.0001% to 14.11%, which has been approved and transferred to separate account, for the period from 0.0001% to 14.11%, which has been approved and transferred to separate account, for the period from 0.0001% to 14.11%, which has been approved and transferred to separate account, for the period from 0.0001% to 14.11%, which has been approved and transferred to separate account, for the period from 0.0001% to 14.11%, which has been approved and transferred to separate account, for the period from 0.0001% to 14.11%, which has been approved and transferred to separate account.

+(a) Terms of conversion / redemption of CCCPS Class 'A'

-ii.
-The CCCPS Class 'A' shall not be entitled to any voting rights.
+- ii.
+The CCCPS Class 'A' shall not be coulded to any voting rights. - iii.

-iii.
 The conversion of CCCPS Class 'A' in to equity shares shall be subject to the approval of the Board of Directors of the Company.
-The outstanding CCCPS Class 'A' shares will be converted into 93,946 equity shares.

-iv.
-The rights of preference shareholders shall be governed in accordance with the provisions of the Companies Act, 2013, including any statutory modification(s) and re-enactment(s), thereof, and the Memorandum and Articles of Association of the Company, as may be amended from time to time.

-v.
-The conversion of CCCPS Class 'A' in to equity shares shall be subject to all rules, regulations prevailing / applicable at the time of such conversion and shall be subject to approvals / conditions of Central Government of India, Reserve Bank of India and such other statutory authority as may be applicable and prevailing at the time of conversion.

-(f) Subsequent to year end, the members in their meeting held on June 29, 2021 approved conversion of 35,229,780 CCCPS Class 'A' into 93,946 equity shares of Rs.
-10 each.
+The outstanding CCCPS Class 'A' shares will be converted into 93,946 equity shares. - iv.
+The rights of preference shareholders shall be governed in accordance with the provisions of the Companies Act, 2013, including any statutory modification(s) and re-ensetment(s), thereof, and the Memorandum and Articles of Association of the Company, 40 may be amended from time to time. - v.
+The conversion of CCCPS Class 'A' in to equity shares shall be subject to all rules, regulations prevailing / applicable at the time of such conversion and shall be subject to approvals / conditions of Central Government of India, Reserve Bank of India and such other statutory authority as may be applicable and prevailing at the time of conversion. - (f) Subsequent to year end, the members in their meeting held on June 29, 2021 approved conversion of 35,229,780 CCCPS Class 'A' into 93,946 equity shares of Rs.
+10 each

+Varda Clinical Research Limited (formerly known as "Veeda Clinical Research Private Limited") Notes to consolidated Financial Statements for the year ended March 31, 2021 (All amounts in rupces million, unless otherwise stated)